Construction of blow-up manifolds to the equivariant self-dual Chern-Simons-Schr\"odinger equation: Introduction

 \subsection{Acknowledgements}

 The authors appreciate Sung-Jin Oh for helpful discussions and encouragement to this work.
-The authors are partially supported by Samsung Science \& Technology Foundation BA1701-01.
+The authors are partially supported by Samsung Science \& Technology Foundation BA1701-01 and NRF-2019R1A5A1028324.
 Part of this work was done while the first author was visiting Bielefeld University through IRTG 2235.
 He would like to appreciate its kind hospitality.
+The authors are grateful to anonymous referees for their careful reading of this manuscript.